From Numbers to Container Strings

-We can always construct sequences from ur-strings (see below), but this construction has some costs.
+We can always construct sequences from container strings (see below), but this construction has some costs.
 Specifically, concatenation becomes a more complicated operation.
-It seems to me, however, that one almost never needs sequences.
-Ur-strings suffice in most circumstances.
+It seems to me, however, that one almost never needs sequences. container strings suffice in most circumstances.
 For example, think of a computation of a Turing machine.
-We can represent it as an ur-string of triples, where the first component represents the content of the tape to the left of the head, the second component the content of the tape to the right, and the third component the state.
+We can represent it as a container string of triples, where the first component represents the content of the tape to the left of the head, the second component the content of the tape to the right, and the third component the state.
 The main thing we need to say is that a given triple is preceded either directly or indirectly by another triple satisfying so-and-so.
 A second example is a Hilbert-style system.
 One never needs the exact places of the earlier stages, just the fact that they \emph{are} earlier.
 Finally, consider the assignments we need for a partial truth predicate.
 These can be very well modeled as finite sets of pairs of variables and values.
 The basic operation on these is union under the condition that we preserve functionality.
-For this purpose, we can use the sets based on the ur-strings.
+For this purpose, we can use the sets based on the container strings.
 Of course, also sequences are used to represent assignments: here we assign values to the first $n$ variables, where $n$ is the length of the sequence.
 Note however that concatenation is not a very meaningful operation on sequences in this role.
 So, for this specific purpose, the set-of-pairs representation is better.

-One way to construct our sequences from ur-strings is by first constructing (not necessarily extensional) sets from ur-strings.
+One way to construct our sequences from container strings is by first constructing (not necessarily extensional) sets from container strings.
 We simply forget the order and the multiplicity of the components.
 We only need these `sets' to satisfy the modest demands of Adjunctive Set Theory (see Section~\ref{rijtjessmurf}).
 Then, we do a bootstrap that will deliver sequences from sets.
 The usual representation of a sequence as a function from a set of numbers to the elements of the sequence is part of this construction.